 QUESTION: Who is eligible to receive no-fault benefits?

-ANSWER: Anyone who is hurt in an auto accident, hit by a car as a pedestrian or injured in some way by the operation, use or maintenance of a motor vehicle.
-Unfortunately, it does not apply to people on a motorcycle, but does apply to pedestrians struck by a motorcycle.
+ANSWER: Anyone who is hurt in an auto accident, hit by a car as a pedestrian or bicyclist, or injured in some way by the operation, use or maintenance of a motor vehicle.
+Unfortunately, insurance companies are not required to provide coverage if you own a motorcycle, but does apply to pedestrians struck by a motorcycle.

 HOW DO I OBTAIN MY NO-FAULT BENEFITS?